Working with DynamoDB in Stelvio

 Creating a DynamoDB table

 Creating a DynamoDB table in Stelvio is straightforward.
-You can use either friendly field type names or the enum:
+Define fields used as keys or indexes with either friendly field type names or the enum:

 from stelvio.aws.dynamo_db import DynamoTable, FieldType